 We partnered with Life Kitchen to provide free online cookery classes.
-During the classes, chef Ryan Riley (co-founder of Life Kitchen) will teach you how to cook some amazing, healthy recipes from our Ryan Riley recipe booklet, as well as practical, flavour-enhancing cooking techniques that can help with taste changes often associated with cancer.
+During the classes, chef Ryan Riley (co-founder of Life Kitchen) showed participants how to cook healthy recipes from our Ryan Riley recipe booklet, as well as practical, flavour-enhancing cooking techniques that can help with taste changes often associated with cancer.

-Our registered oncology dietitian, Adele Hug, shares specialist dietary advice and specific ways to tailor the recipes to suit your needs.
+Our registered oncology dietitian, Adele Hug, shared specialist dietary advice and specific ways to tailor the recipes to suit individual needs.

 These classes have now finished but the recorded videos are still available to watch on YouTube:

 About Life Kitchen

 Life Kitchen was set up as a free, UK-wide cooking school to help people living with cancer by teaching cooking skills and providing recipes that help to restore the pleasure they get from food by focusing on taste.

 This is an important issue as cancer treatments such as chemotherapy, radiotherapy and certain medications can affect the way foods and drinks taste, as can cancer itself.

 Recipes by Life Kitchen help to tackle the loss of taste and enjoyment from food in those living with cancer by using ingredients that enhance the flavour of each dish.